-Our emotions can become a huge roadblock to our success in life if we don't manage them effectively.
+Our emotions can become a massive roadblock to our success in life if we don't manage them effectively.
 They control our thoughts and can undermine our decisions, becoming the obstacle in our way.

-Did you know you have approximately 50,000 thoughts per day and there’s a distinct connection between what you think and feel, both physically and emotionally?
+Did you know you have approximately 50,000 thoughts per day, and there's a clear connection between what you think and feel, both physically and emotionally?

 Regret, guilt, worry, anxiety are just a few thoughts that can regulate a substantial extent of your thinking and guide your emotions, which is not always healthy!
 They represent stagnant feelings that prevent us from moving forward like a vehicle spinning its wheels in a ditch.